Cal (command)

-Implementations

-The cal command was present in 1st Edition Unix.
+cal is a shell command that prints a calendar as ASCII text for one or more months.
+With no command-line options, it prints a calendar for the current month.

+It is specified in the Single UNIX Specification and available on various operating systems including Unix, Plan 9, Inferno and Unix-like systems such as Linux.
+It was present in 1st Edition Unix.
 A cal command is also part of ASCII's MSX-DOS2 Tools for MSX-DOS version 2.
-It is also available for FreeDOS.
-This implementation only supports the Gregorian calendar (New Style) and may be distributed freely, with or without source.
-The FreeDOS version was developed by Charles Dye.
+It is also available for FreeDOS (developed by Charles Dye) in which it supports the Gregorian calendar (new style) and may be distributed freely, with or without source.

 Examples

+The following prints the current month calendar which in this case happens to be Feb.
+2024.